The online Comment window has expired

 • Default_avatar

-Kate Kerr about 4 years ago
+Kate Kerr over 4 years ago

 We are seeing devastating impacts from the COVID-19 pandemic on our community.
 The aftermath of COVID-19 is only going to worsen Oakland’s already bad housing crisis.
 Without strong protections, Oakland’s communities of color - key members of our diverse community and why I loved Oakland -